About The Bella & Duke Team

-I’ve been involved in the human food industry for nearly 30 years supplying all sectors from supermarkets and food service to manufacturing.
 Throughout my life, I’ve always had dogs and have had the pleasure of their constant and unconditional love.
-It is, therefore, a privilege for me to be able to combine my knowledge of the food industry with my love for our four-legged friends and use my experiences to help improve the health and quality of all dog’s lives.
+It is, therefore, a privilege for me to be able to combine my knowledge of the food industry with my love for our four-legged friends and use my experiences to help improve the health and quality of all dog’s lives with raw food.

 Rowan Sanderson – Practitioner of Functional Diagnostic Nutrition

-Having nurtured a lifelong passion for better understanding nutrition and its impact on both health & longevity, it was only when his own health was seriously compromised that Rowan completely immersed his energies into the field of Functional Medicine to realise its benefits and heal himself
+Having nurtured a lifelong passion for better understanding nutrition and its impact on both health and longevity, it was only when his own health was seriously compromised that Rowan completely immersed his energies into the field of Functional Medicine to realise its benefits and heal himself.

-After finding little recourse in the field of conventional medicine & refusing to accept the repeated vague and unscientific diagnoses, he was inspired by one of the leading lights in Functional Medicine, Chris Kresser to adopt a new approach to healing himself.
-One that leveraged of the latest scientific research and developments in laboratory testing.
-One that sees symptoms as common but never normal and utilises these symptoms as would a Detective to narrow down on the root causes of his illness.
+After finding little recourse in the field of conventional medicine and refusing to accept repeatedly vague and unscientific diagnoses, he was inspired by one of the leading lights in Functional Medicine, Chris Kresser, to adopt a new approach to healing himself; one that leveraged of the latest scientific research and developments in laboratory testing; one that sees symptoms as common but never normal and utilises these symptoms, as would a Detective, to narrow down on the root causes of his illness.

 I have worked with many reactive dogs and the one thing that always frightens handlers is “What if the dog lunges and I can’t control him?”.
 My harness helps you educate your dog to walk with you because he wants to – not because you’ve made him do so.

-We are also a member of the Pet Industry Federation.
+We are a member of the Pet Suppliers & Manufacturers Association and the Pet Industry Federation.